pantelis-giankulidis/image_captioning/README.md

 #### Embedding
 We use a pretrained embedding of 256 size.It may seem small,but it achieves adequate "compression" of the words.

+## Performance
+The model was trained with the flickr30k dataset.